 When a man and woman stand before their family and friends to declare their love for one another, within their wedding vows, it’s pretty common to hear them say that “I will forsake all others and be faithful only unto you for as long as I live.”

-If you’re someone who has recently experienced an affair within your marital union, as heart-wrenching as the experience can be, there is hope.
-As hard as it may be to believe right now, there are tips for saving your marriage after infidelity happens.
+So if you’re someone who has recently experienced an affair within your marital union, as heart-wrenching as the experience can be, there is hope.
+As hard as it may be to believe right now, there are tips for saving marriage after infidelity happens.
 Here are five of them:

 1. Allow yourself some time to grieve